nais/doc/docs/auth/entra-id/how-to/login.md

 # Log in an employee

-{%- if tenant() == "nav" %}
-!!! warning "Availability"

-    This functionality is only available in the [Google Cloud Platform](../../../workloads/reference/environments.md#google-cloud-platform-gcp) environments.
-{%- endif %}

 This how-to guides you through the steps required to ensure that only employees authenticated with [Entra ID](../README.md) can access your application.

 1. [Configure your application](#configure-your-application)